kuroikyu/kuroikyu-website/README.md

 ![kuroikyu.com](./landing.jpg)

 ## Homepage
-This is the respository I use to build and host my personal website.
+This is the respository for my personal website.
 Check it out at https://kuroikyu.com.

-Thanks for stopping by!
+## The Stack
+* React.js - Front-end
+* Wordpress - Back-end
+* Cloudinary - Image hosting
+* Netlify - Hosting